AhmedYahyaE/realtime-websocket-php-chat-application/README.md

 6- Saving the Chat History for both Public & Private Chat Modes in a MySQL Database.

+7- Multiple AJAX Requests.

-7- Object-Oriented Programming.
+8- Object-Oriented Programming.

-8- Chat HTML Form Validation using Parsley JavaScript Library.
+9- Chat HTML Form Validation using Parsley JavaScript Library.

-9- User Registration, Validation, Authentication, and Authorization.
+10- User Registration, Validation, Authentication, and Authorization.

-10- Sending Registration Verification Code to emails using PHPMailer Library.
+11- Sending Registration Verification Code to emails using PHPMailer Library.

-11- File Upload (profile image).
+12- File Upload (profile image).

-12- Regular Expression.
+13- Regular Expression.

-13- Responsive Design using Bootstrap.
+14- Responsive Design using Bootstrap.

 ## Application URLs:
-1- **Frontend**: The public-facing website can be accessed at https://www.your-domain-example.com/blog.
-This is where regular customers/users/members can view/read blog posts, add posts, comment on them, and interact with the website, ....
-The frontend URL is typically accessible to all visitors of the website.
-Replace https://www.your-domain-example.com/ with the actual domain name or localhost address where you have deployed the application.

-2- **Admin Panel**: The Admin Panel for managing the blog is available at https://www.your-domain-example.com/blog/admin/login or https://www.your-domain-example.com/blog/admin.
-This is a secure area accessible only to authorized administrators.
-It provides access to the administrative functionalities of the blog application.
-It is designed for authorized users with administrative privileges to manage the blog posts, comments, and user accounts.
-Only authenticated administrators can access the admin panel.
-The Admin Panel URL is protected and restricted to a specific set of users.
-Again, make sure to replace https://www.your-domain-example.com/ with the appropriate domain name or localhost address.
+1- **Group/Public Chat**: Engage in lively discussions with ALL the Chat Application users at http://localhost:8000/group_chat.php

+2- **Admin Panel**: Connect with individuals privately, ensuring confidential and personalized interactions.
+Chat with one particular, specific, targeted user of our Chat Application members at http://localhost:8000/private_chat.php

 ## Application Routes:
 All the application routes are defined in the [Application Routes](App/index.php) file.